scottvr/phart/PYPI-RELEASE-NOTES-2.0.6.md

-# PHART 2.0.0 (Draft) - PyPI Release Notes
+# PHART 2.0.6 - PyPI Release Notes

-This release is a major jump from the current PyPI package (`1.1.4`) and includes substantial feature growth, CLI expansion, rendering improvements, and stricter runtime expectations.
+This release is a major jump from the previous long-lived PyPI package (`1.1.4`) and includes substantial feature growth, CLI expansion, rendering improvements, and stricter runtime expectations.

-## Why `2.0.0`
+## Why `2.x`

 - The package on PyPI is far behind current `main`.
 - User-visible behavior and CLI capabilities have expanded significantly.